 Ingredients for Hush Puppies:

-All-Purpose Flour: Combined with cornmeal, all-purpose flour brings a soft and light texture to ensure the inside of these perfect hush puppies is absolutely mouth-watering divine.
+All-Purpose Flour: Combined with cornmeal, all-purpose flour brings a soft and light texture to ensure the inside of these perfect treats is absolutely mouth-watering divine.

-To make gluten-free hush huppies, simply use a gluten-free all-purpose flour blend instead of regular all-purpose flour.
+To make gluten-free hush huppies, use a gluten-free all-purpose flour blend instead of regular all-purpose flour.

 Buttermilk: Buttermilk serves a crucial role in homemade hush puppies recipes.
-It is the liquid that brings all the dry ingredients together, brings some rich and creamy flavor and also helps to leaven the dough for the best hush puppies.
+It is the liquid that brings all the dry ingredients together.
+It also brings some rich and creamy flavor.

 Baking Soda and Baking Powder: The leavening agents here.
-Both baking powder and baking soda are used to generate a light and fluffy texture on the inside with an amazing crisp on the outside.
+Baking powder and baking soda are used to generate a light and fluffy texture on the inside with an amazing crisp on the outside.

 Green Onions: A classic hush puppies recipe includes finely chopped yellow onion, but I like using green onion instead.
 Either one work.

-Cane Sugar: A little sugar adds sweetness to homemade hush puppies, which makes them taste even better.
+Cane Sugar: A little sugar adds sweetness, which makes them taste even better.

 Garlic Powder, Paprika, Sea Salt, Black Pepper: The seasonings used in hush puppy batter to add some flavor.
-You can skip the garlic powder and paprika if you’d like, but I think they make a nice addition.
+Skip the garlic powder and paprika if you’d like.

 Onion powder is great here too.
 Add cayenne pepper for a little kick if you’d like.